tanwarsatya/tanwarsatya.github.io/content/posts/technology/2-scripting kubernetes-the-hard-way/index.md

 - Make sure you can ssh into the VMs created via key-based authentication, as the same method will be used by the scripts to remotely install and configure the components.

-- Clone the [k8s-bare-metal](https://github.com/tanwarsatya/k8s-bare-metal) repository to your WSL environment.
+- Clone the [k8s-bare-metal](https://github.com/tanwarsatya/k8s-bare-metal) repository to your shell environment.

   ![Clone repo](img/clone-repo.gif "clone repo")